Climate of Italy: Precipitation

 Often, the largest snowfalls happen in February, sometime in January or March.
-In the Alps, snow falls more in autumn and spring over 1500 m, because winter is usually marked by cold and dry periods; while the Apennines see many more snow falls during winter, but they are warmer and less wet in the other seasons.
+In the Alps, snowfalls more in autumn and spring over 1500 m, because winter is usually marked by cold and dry periods; while the Apennines see many more snow falls during winter, but they are warmer and less wet in the other seasons.

 Both mountain chains can see up to 5–10 m or 500–1000 cm of snow in a year at 2000 m.
 On the highest peaks of the Alps, snow may fall even during mid summer, and glaciers are present.